intermine/intermine-authorization-server/README.md

      title="Intermine Logo" width="170" height="150">

-This is an InterMine Authorization Server built with Spring Boot 2.x OAuth2 which allows to access all 30 mines instance using a single account.
+This is an InterMine Authorization Server built with Spring Boot 2.x OAuth2 which allows to access all 30 InterMine instances using a single account.